 Beyond, he sees a four poster bed, on which sleeps the Boyar of Salk.
 Past him, he can see various noble accouterments arrayed in preparation for his day tomorrow... among them, a sword in an ornate scabbard.

 Tibidi skulks forward, intent on the prize.
 Vitaly whispers for him to hurry... and Tibidi takes a bad step onto a creaking board.
-Tibidi is only two arms lengths from the sword, and as the Boyar stirs in his bed, his eyelids flickering, he decides "Screw it."
+Tibidi is only two arms lengths from the sword, and as the Boyar stirs in his bed, his eyelids flickering, the thief decides "Screw it."

 Tibidi throws caution to the wind, dashing to seize up the blade before vaulting across the bed, startling the nobleman awake.
 Tibidi crosses to the hearth in three steps, and tosses the sword through to Vitaly.
 By the time he's scrambling back through, the chambers are already ringing with cries of guards!
 Guards!

 A man in his sleeping clothes appears in a doorway, bleary eyed and brandishing a sword, and Vitaly looses a bolt at him without hesitation.
 He's trying to load in another when two more guards appear, and a clatter comes from the door to the master bedroom as the Boyar fumbles with the lock.
 Tibidi manages to peg one of the guards with his crossbow, and the two of them dash for the exit.